ValKmjolnir/Nasal-Interpreter/README.md

 Better use setsize and assignment to get a big array,append is very slow in this situation.

+2021/6/3 update: Fixed a bug that gc still re-collects garbage,this time i use three mark states to make sure garbage is ready to be collected.

+Change callf to callfv and callfh.And callfv fetches arguments from val_stack directly instead of using vm_vec,a not very efficient way.

+Better use callfv instead of callfh,callfh will fetch a vm_hash from stack and parse it,making this process slow.

 ```javascript
 for(var i=0;i<4000000;i+=1);
 ```